wsu-csc-capstone/wsu-csc-capstone.github.io/_docs/instructors/index.md

 ## TAs

-#### Nasim Hamidian
-Nasim is a Ph.D. candidate who has helped TA the capstone course for several semesters.

-#### Younes Nejahi
+#### Adib Shafi
-Younes Nejahi is currently PhD candidate at Wayne State University.
-He has experience in teaching as well as research in industries such as Revolaze LLC.
-He has been TA for nearly 4 years now and happy to share his experiences with students.
+Adib is currently PhD candidate at Wayne State University.
+He has experience in teaching and is happy to share his experiences with students.

+#### Azam Peyvandipour
+Azam is a Ph.D. candidate who has served as a TA for the capstone course for several semesters.

-#### Saeid Balanshinkordan
+#### Dali Ismail
-Saeid is a Ph.D. candidate who is in him first semester helping TA the capstone.
+Dali is a Ph.D. candidate who is in his second semester helping TA the capstone.

-#### Ebrahim Khalaj
+#### Hussain Al-Jafer
-Ebrahim is a Ph.D. candidate at department of Computer Science, Wayne State University.
+Hussain is a Ph.D. candidate at department of Computer Science, Wayne State University.

-His research is on program analysis, specifically on inferring ownership types for Java programs.
-Other than being a Research Assistant for several semesters, he has taught operating systems, data structures, and intro programming courses at WSU.
-Before WSU, Ebrahim had several years of experience as a software developer.
+#### Sanaz Rabinia
+Sanaz is a Ph.D. student at department of Computer Science, Wayne State University.

+#### Shaofeng Shu
+Shaofeng is a Ph.D. student at department of Computer Science, Wayne State University.